timaa2k/homies/README.md

 # Homies

-Reproducible set of dotfiles and packages for Linux and macOS Greatly inspired by the the original [Homies][repo].
+Reproducible set of dotfiles and packages for Linux and macOS.

+Greatly inspired by the the original [Homies][repo].

 [repo]: https://github.com/nmattia/homies

 ---

-Ubuntu machine with `curl` and `sudo` available:
+Install directly on a Ubuntu machine with `curl` and `sudo` available:

 ``` shell
 sh <(curl https://nixos.org/nix/install) --no-daemon